-- 2. Completion of a minimum of 10 hours of graduate courses in residence at FHU. - 3.
-Completion of all courses within a six-year period (M.Ed.). - 4.
-Passage of the comprehensive examination (M.Ed.). - 5.
-Completion of an approved internship of 450 hours (license). - 6.
-Passage of the PRAXIS Leadership Test or other appropriate state-approved test. - 7.
+- 1. Successful completion of the above course work with a 3.0 GPA and any other requirements for the M.Ed. degree. - 2.
+Completion of all courses within a six-year period (M.Ed.). - 3.
+Passage of the comprehensive examination (M.Ed.). - 4.
+Passage of the PRAXIS Leadership Test or other appropriate state-approved test. - 5.
 Exit interview with the Director of Administration/Supervision or designee, to include checking all internship requirements of evaluations by mentor(s), signatures by the mentor(s) and system superintendent/director, and other portfolio and file criteria.